Meet the 2014 and earlier Voice Award winners whose work and personal stories of resilience are educating the public about behavioral health.

 Young Adult Leadership

-At age 15, Sean demonstrated the power of early intervention and participated in psychotherapy for behavioral health challenges, including trauma, depression, and mood instability.
-At 19, he began speaking to high schools, universities, treatment programs, and community venues, reaching thousands of people with messages of wellness and the importance of seeking treatment and supports.
+At age 15, Mr. Campbell demonstrated the power of early intervention and participated in psychotherapy for behavioral health challenges, including trauma, depression, and mood instability.
+At 19, he began speaking to high schools, universities, treatment programs, and community venues.
+He reached thousands of people with messages of wellness and the importance of seeking treatment and supports.

-Through Campbell Outreach Group, Sean represents other health and wellness speakers who share their experiences with mental health and substance use conditions and issues related to body image, addiction, and recovery.
-His firm also consults on behalf of the Bergen County (N.J.)
-Department of Health Services and he is a lead consultant in developing a whole‐body wellness initiative for the county.
+Through Campbell Outreach Group, Mr. Campbell represents other health and wellness speakers who share their experiences with mental health and substance use conditions and issues related to body image, substance misuse, and recovery.
+His firm also consults on behalf of the Bergen County (New Jersey) Department of Health Services, and he is a lead consultant in developing a whole‐body wellness initiative for the county.

-The New Jersey Governor’s Council on Mental Health Stigma recognized Sean with a 2010 Ambassador Award.
-More recently, in June this year NAMI FAMILYA of Rockland County presented him with a Leader of Tomorrow Award.
+The New Jersey Governor’s Council on Mental Health Stigma recognized Mr. Campbell with a 2010 Ambassador Award.
+More recently, in June 2014, the National Alliance on Mental Illness FAMILYA of Rockland County presented him with a Leader of Tomorrow Award.

 Frankie & Alice